Trait diesel::prelude::Connection

 The exact implementation of the Connection trait depends on the interface provided by the connection crate/library.
 A struct implementing Connection should likely contain a StatementCache to cache prepared statements efficiently.

 As implementations differ significantly between the supported backends we cannot give a one for all description here.
-Generally it’s likely a good idea to follow the implementation of the corresponding connection in diesel at a heigh level to gain some idea how to implement your custom implementation.
+Generally it’s likely a good idea to follow the implementation of the corresponding connection in diesel at a high level to gain some idea how to implement your custom implementation.

 §Implement support for an unsupported database system